 University Disciplinary Actions: Office of Student Conduct, Human Resources Department

 The Mission Statement of Duquesne University emphasizes a profound concern for moral and spiritual values.
-This concern is underscored in the Sexual Violence Policy which serves to protect the right of each member of the University community from sexual violence.
+This concern is underscored in the Sexual Violence Policy which serves to protect the right of each member of the University community from sexual violence and relationship violence.
+Sexual violence and relationship violence are violations of the Student Code (students) and The Administrative Policies (faculty and staff).
 All students are responsible for their own actions and are expected to maintain high standards of moral and ethical behavior as well as to comply with local, state, and federal laws.
-Sexual violence is a violation of the Student Code involving physical contact of a sexual nature which is against one’s will or without one’s consent.
-This includes, but is not limited to:

 In keeping with federal law, 20 U.S.C.§ 1092j, the Office of Residence Life will initiate the following missing student notification policy.
 This policy is designated for those students living on campus.
 In the event of a report of a missing student, Residence Life staff will also work directly with the Duquesne University Police Department.
 The purpose of having a listed Emergency Contact is to be able to verify cases in which a person may not be missing but has voluntarily left his or her residence.